CatalaLang/catala-book/src/2-1-basic-blocks.md

 language makes an opinionated decision: a value of type `money` is always an integer number of cents.

-These choices has several consequences:
+These choices have several consequences:
 * `integer` divided by `integer` gives a `decimal` ;
 * `money` cannot be multiplied by `money` (instead, multiply `money` by `decimal`) ;
 * `money` multiplied (or divided) by `decimal` rounds the result to the nearest cent ;